-I bake a lot of half-batch recipes, and one of the consequences is I’m often left with half a can of this or a half can of that.
-A lot of times, it’s condensed milk.
-I wish they’d sell it in 7 oz cans or tubes, but for now I’ve grown used to finding a way to use the rest pretty quickly.
-Yesterday’s new way to use up a half can of condensed milk was this granola.
+I bake a lot of half-batch recipes, and one of the consequences is I'm often left with half a can of this or a half can of that.
+One of the "this and thats" is often condensed milk.
+I wish they'd sell it in 7 oz cans or tubes, but for now I just have to find ways to use the rest of the can.
+Yesterday's new way to use up a half can of condensed milk was this granola.

 Granola Made With Condensed Milk

 - 2 ½ cups old-fashioned rolled oats

 - ¾ cup roasted almonds

 - ¾ cup roasted cashews

 - 1 cup flaked coconut I used unsweetened shredded

 - ½ cup sunflower seeds